-You will be mildly radioactive after you have your injection until the next morning.
-To lower any risk to you and your family and friends, we ask you to:
+You will be mildly radioactive after you have your injection for the next 72 hours.
+To minimise any risk to you and your family and friends, we ask you to:

-- drink plenty of extra fluids. - flush the toilet 2 times after use (men should sit down when going for a wee). - wash your hands thoroughly each time you use the toilet. - avoid close contact (for more than 30 minutes) with anyone who is or may be pregnant, small children and babies. - usually there is no problem in returning to work, but please ask staff for advice if you work with radiation or in the photographic industry.
+- drink plenty of extra fluids. - flush the toilet 2 times after use (men should sit down when going for a pee). - wash your hands thoroughly each time you use the toilet. - avoid close contact (for more than 30 minutes) with anyone who is or may be pregnant, small children and babies. - usually there is no problem in returning to work, but please ask staff for advice if you work with radiation or in the photographic industry.